 Belt testing is during the 2 weeks prior to belt graduation.
 During this time you are testing!
 Regardless of if it is mentioned.

 When is belt graduation?

 Belt graduations are scheduled on a regular basis approximately every 10 weeks.
-The schedule will be posted on the bulletin board by the Dojo door, on the announcements page, and on the calendar page.
+The schedule will be posted on the bulletin board by the Dojo door.

 What is the testing based on?